top of page

 Apart from your body benefiting in terms of better movement, better posture more flexibility, etc., being a mind-body practice, we are changing what goes on in the brain.
 (And, of course it's the brain that is making the phyisical changes!)

-Practicing the Feldenkrais Method takes us out of our thinking mind and connects us with our sensory perception.
+Practicing the Feldenkrais Method takes us out of our thinking mind (which is the purpose of meditation) and connects us with our sensory perception.
 We are therefore more in a state of being and of awareness.
 This, like meditation, is calming and stress reducing.

 As with meditation, the Feldenkrais method connects us to the present moment.
 We explore ourselves without judgment, accepting “what is”.
 As a result we experience that positive change occurs in the mind and in the body.
 This occurs through awareness rather than through willpower.
 In this state we experience more joy in movement and in life generally.